cdcepi/COVID-19-Forecasts/COVID-19_Forecast_Model_Descriptions.md

 **Model name**: IHME

-**Intervention Assumptions:**
-- Projections are adjusted to reflect differences in aggregate population mobility and community mitigation policies.
+**Intervention Assumptions:** Projections are adjusted to reflect differences in aggregate population mobility and community mitigation policies.

-- Daily hospitalizations are estimated from predictions of daily deaths, using state hospitalization rates, where available.
+**Hospitalization assumptions:** Daily hospitalizations are estimated from predictions of daily deaths, using state hospitalization rates, where available.

 **Methods:** Combination of a mechanistic disease transmission model and a curve-fitting approach